srednal/spot-wx/Readme.md

 Location is determined from the email headers `X-SPOT-Latitude` and `X-SPOT-Longitude`.

+Alternately, if the message body contains only a longitude and latitude (as in "40.31043, -105.64559"), then this longitude and latitude will be used (but headers take prescience).
+This is useful for testing or planning: copy the coordinates from google maps, gaiagps, etc and paste them into an email.

 Weather is queried from [open-meteo.com](https://open-meteo.com/en/docs), and summarized to be less than the SpotX 140 character text limit.